SkynetLabs/skynet-docs/source/v3-beta/includes/_updating.md

 The `uploadFile` and `uploadDirectory` methods now return an object instead of only a skylink.
-This allowed us to remove the upload request methods (see below), which we hope that this will simplify the API while allowing us to potentially return more information in the object in the future, without a breaking change.
+This allowed us to remove the upload request methods (see below), which we hope this will simplify the API while allowing us to potentially return more information in the object in the future, without a breaking change.